• About

 These attacks often come in the form of spoofed emails or websites that attempt to disguise themselves as the real deal.

-How to spot a phishing attack
+How to spot a phishing attack?

 Phishing emails often appear to be from legitimate companies like banks, internet service providers or credit card companies.
 Always check if the full email address or website URL you are interacting with is legitimate by validating it with an external source.